1954 Pacific hurricane season: Hurricane Three

+Moisture from this system spread across the southwestern United States, reaching 2 in in the deserts of southern California.
+Floods covered a nearly 8 mi portion of U.S. 66.

 Hurricane Four

 Hurricane Four existed from July 25 to August 1.

 Tropical Storm Five

 Tropical Storm Five existed from September 2 to September 9.

 Tropical Storm Six

 Tropical Storm Six existed from September 5 to September 9.

 Tropical Storm Seven

 Tropical Storm Seven existed from September 15 to September 21.

 Tropical Storm Eight

 Tropical Storm Eight existed from September 21 to September 27.

 Hurricane Nine

 Hurricane Nine existed from September 27 to October 1.

 Tropical Storm Ten

 Tropical Storm Ten existed from October 12 to October 14.
 Surface weather maps indicate the system had a central pressure of at most 1000 mbar (hPa; 29.53 inHg) on October 13.

 Heavy rains from the storm affected much of Mexico, impacting areas as far north as Tampico.
 Flooding along the Pánuco River rendered 160 people homeless; electrical service and water supplies were disrupted.
 The towns of Panuco and Revenadero were largely destroyed; thousands of acres of crops were submerged and livestock loss was severe.
 Five people died due to flooding in coastal towns near Tampico.
-An unidentified diseased in the storm's wake claimed 35 lives.
+An unidentified disease in the storm's wake claimed 35 lives.
 Aid workers traveled along the swollen Pánuco River to distribute supplies, including food and snake bite serum.
 Severe flooding also plagued Guatemala, with thousands rendered homeless.